Near Blairsville in Towns County, Georgia — The American South (South Atlantic)

 Erected 1958 by Georgia Historical Commission.
 (Marker Number 139-5.)

 Location.
 34° 52.45′ N, 83° 48.69′ W. Marker is near Blairsville, Georgia, in Towns County.
 Marker can be reached from Georgia Route 180 Spur half a mile north of Brasstown Bald Vistor's Center Parking Log.
-Touch for map.
-The marker is at the end of the walking trail leading from the parking lot to the Visitor's Center at the summit of Brasstown Bald.
-This trail is also known as the Old Wagon Trail.
-A van also takes visitors to and from the summit for a fee.
+The marker is at the end of the walking trail leading from the parking lot to the Visitor's Center Touch for map.
 Marker is in this post office area: Hiawassee GA 30546, United States of America.
+Touch for directions.

 Other nearby markers.
-Track Rock Gap (approx. 3.8 miles away); Trackrock Gap (was approx. 4.1 miles away but has been reported missing. ); a different marker also named Brasstown Bald (was approx. 4.1 miles away but has been reported missing. ); a different marker also named Brasstown Bald (approx. 5½ miles away); Towns County (approx. 5.9 miles away); Union County (approx. 8.3 miles away); Byron Herbert Reece (approx. 8½ miles away); Hogpen Gap (approx. 10.4 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Track Rock Gap (approx. 3.8 miles away); a different marker also named Brasstown Bald (approx. 5˝ miles away); Towns County (approx. 5.9 miles away); Union County (approx. 8.3 miles away); Byron Herbert Reece (approx. 8˝ miles away); Hogpen Gap (approx. 10.4 miles away); Blood Mountain (approx. 11.4 miles away); In Memory Our War Dead (approx. 11.9 miles away in North Carolina).
 Touch for a list and map of all markers in Blairsville.

 Also see . . .
 Brasstown Bald.
 Further information on Brasstown Bald.
 (Submitted on July 6, 2010, by David Seibert of Sandy Springs, Georgia.)

-Categories. • Landmarks • Native Americans • Natural Features • Notable Places •
+Topics.
+This marker is included in these topic lists: Landmarks • Native Americans • Natural Features • Notable Places